 What are the risks of an abdominal X-ray?

 You may want to ask your healthcare provider about the amount of radiation used during

-If you are pregnant or think you may be pregnant, you should tell your healthcare
+If you are pregnant or think you may be pregnant, tell your healthcare provider.
+Being

 There may be other risks depending on your specific medical problem.
-Be sure to discuss
+Discuss any concerns

 Recent barium X-rays of the abdomen or belly may affect the accuracy of an abdominal

 How do I get ready for an abdominal X-ray?